EzekielChukwujindu/repo_parser/ReadMe.md

 1. Clone the Git repository if a URL is provided.
 2. Normalize the input path.
 3. Process and simplify code files based on language-specific segmenters.
-4. Save the simplified code and log errors into the _arch_ directory.
+4. Save the simplified code and log errors into the temp/_arch_ directory.